opensearch-project/project-website/_posts/2026-01-26-introduce-context-management.md

 Traditional approaches to this problem are crude – simply cutting off old messages by token limit.
 But this loses valuable context and breaks the agent's ability to maintain coherent, long-running conversations.

-## The Solution: Intelligent Context Engineering
+## The solution: Intelligent context engineering

 Context Management introduces a sophisticated, hook-based system that allows you to engineer your agent's context dynamically.
 Instead of losing information, your agents can now: